tektechnologies/Instructor-Prep/201/class-12.md

 for (;  logic ;)

 - But it will be less readable than the while loop,
-- so we dont do an increment, we need to do some work before we stop.
+- so we don't do an increment, we need to do some work before we stop.
 - Sad version one. example because it is so not readable.
 - There is probably a cleaner way to do the for loop.
 - That ends our review, what questions do you have before we return to pizza.